 Here are a few other things you want to take into consideration before washing your carrier.

 Just as you would not wash a cotton sweater and wool sweater in the same way, you also would not wash a cotton carrier and wool carrier in the same way.
-Here is a basic breakdown of how to wash a carrier based on what type of fabric it is made of.
+Here is a basic breakdown of how to wash a carrier based on the fabric it is made of.

 Blends need to be washed based on the most delicate fabric in the blend.
-So, for example, if your carrier is a wool/cotton blend, you will wash it based on the wool instructions.
+For example, if your carrier is a wool/cotton blend, you will wash it based on the wool instructions.
 This will help you maintain the integrity of all the fabrics in the carrier.

-You will often find this fabric used as a blend in a wrap or sling type carrier.
+You will often find this fabric used as a blend in a wrap or sling-type carrier.
 This fabric is super soft and should never be washed in a machine.
-You can instead either spot clean it with cold water as needed, have it dry cleaned, or hand wash it gently.
+Instead, you can either spot clean it with cold water as needed, have it dry cleaned, or hand wash it gently.